faatima30/faatima30/README.md

 MERN stack Developer
 --------------------

-I am a recent graduate with a passion for web development.
-I am proficient in the MERN stack and I am eager to learn more.
+I am proficient in the MERN stack with a passion for web development and I am eager to learn more.
 I am a highly motivated and results-oriented individual with a strong work ethic.
 I am also a team player and I am always willing to help others.
 I have been working on personal projects to build my skills and experience.
 I am confident that I have the skills and potential to be a valuable asset to any team.

 * 🌍  I'm based in Somalia, Mogadishu
 * ✉️  You can contact me at [faatimapdirahmaanali@gmail.com](mailto:faatimapdirahmaanali@gmail.com)